pb24578/git-cheat-sheet/README.md

 # Git Cheat Sheet
 This is a personal git cheat sheet that I use to learn and understand how to use rudementary git commands.
-It follows a sequential flow from starting a project, stagging files, committing changes, then pushing those commits to the repository.
+It follows a sequential flow from starting a project, staging files, committing changes, then pushing those commits to the repository.

-First you must install he Git CLI (command line interface) from https://git-scm.com/.
+You must install he Git CLI (command line interface) from https://git-scm.com/.

 # Initiating Repository
 ### 1. Init